wilhelmer/markdown-image-titles/README.md

 Adds titles to Markdown images.
 The title text is taken from the alt text of the image.

-Normally, the syntax for adding images in Markdown is like this:
+The basic syntax for adding images in Markdown is like this:

 ```
 ![Alt text](assets/images/my-image.png "My title")